Monoliths

 • All micro SD cards.

-Extracting data this way takes considerable time and skill, the photograph opposite shows a monolith prepared for data extraction with a grain of rice for scale.
-Even once soldered transfer of the data from a monolith may take over a day depending on the drive capacity.
+Extracting data this way takes considerable time and skill, the photographs opposite show two monolith that have been prepared for data extraction with a grain of rice for scale.

 Monolith pads and a grain of rice.

-Unfortunately there are no standards for these connections, each manufacturer has a different layout between device types and even versions of the same device.
+Unfortunately there are no standards for card connections, each manufacturer has a different layout between device types and even versions of the same device.
 Unless we have the connections already in our databases the only way to determine the layout is via a logic analyser.
-The increases in labour and equipment costs to do this means it’s normally not financially viable.
+The increases in labour and equipment costs to do this means it’s normally not financially viable to do this.